franklingoldsmith/autocbh/README.md

 A tutorial for the most useful features is provided in the ```examples/autoCBH Tutorial.ipynb``` notebook.
 A more in-depth description of the package can be found in this [Master's Thesis](https://repository.library.brown.edu/studio/item/bdr:t638etqc/).
 This package was used used in the following publications:
 * Bjarne Kreitz, Kento Abeywardane, and C. Franklin Goldsmith. **Linking Experimental and _Ab Initio_ Thermochemistry of Adsorbates with a Generalized Thermochemical Hierarchy.** _Journal of Chemical Theory and Computation_.
 2023.
 19 (13), 4149-4162.
 DOI: [10.1021/acs.jctc.3c00112](https://doi.org/10.1021/acs.jctc.3c00112)
 * Kento Abeywardane, C. Franklin Goldsmith. **Accurate Enthalpies of Formation for PFAS from First-Principles: Combining Different Levels of Theory in a Generalized Thermochemical Hierarchy.** _ACS Physical Chemistry Au_.
 2024.
-XXXX, XXX, XXX-XXX.
+4 (3), 247–258.
 DOI: [10.1021/acsphyschemau.3c00056](https://doi.org/10.1021/acsphyschemau.3c00056)

 ## Table of Contents
 1. [Installation Instruction](#installation-instructions)